TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_multi_channel.md

 # Channel Overriding
 To override the channel mapping, we can use ALE classifier along with CPDMA_CONTROL.
-	- The example shows the usage of ALE clasfier where we are creating a classfier based on Ethertype and routing the matched traffic to RX channel 1.
+	- The example shows the usage of ALE classifier where we create a classifier based on Ethertype and route the matched traffic to the corresponding RX channel.
-	- CPDMA provides channel override feature using the the thost_ch_override bit in CPDMA_CONTROL register.
+	- CPDMA provides channel override feature using the thost_ch_override bit in CPDMA_CONTROL register.
-	- When set, the RX channel is overridden with the ALE classfication match value.
-This value is what we set in ALE Classfier as threadId.
+	- When set, the RX channel is overridden with the ALE classification match value.
+This value is what we set in the ALE Classifier as threadId.
-	- We need to set the default channel when we are doing overriding which will handle unclassified traffic, this is passed as a parameter to EnetApp_setCpswAleClassifier() api.
+	- We need to set the default channel when we are overriding, this will handle the unclassified traffic and is passed as a parameter to EnetApp_setCpswAleClassifier() API.
 The application sets RX channel 0 to be the default channel for handling unclassified traffic.
 	- We need to set the enChOverrideFlag Flag in the application if we want to use the channel overriding feature.
-This is done in EnetApp_open() api.
+This is done in EnetApp_open() API.

 \endcond